Signs and Symptoms of Constipation in Dogs

 Disorders Causing Constipation

 When a dog is younger, the problems tend to stem from dietary issues.
-Older dogs, however, tend to have nuanced problems that come from organ systems failing to work properly.
+However, older dogs tend to have nuanced problems resulting from organ systems failing to work properly.
 Here are some common disorders that could be causing your dog’s constipation.

 - Enlarged prostate gland – The prostate gland is a necessary part of a male dog’s reproductive system.
 This means that neutered dogs will have less risk of prostate issues because the testosterone hormone is produced at a lower rate, thus shrinking the prostate.
 As a dog ages, hormone imbalances can occur and cause an inflamed or enlarged prostate.
 This can then create pain or blockage when a dog tries to defecate.
 Blood in the stool or ribbon-like feces can be signs of prostate problems.